 When children begin Kindergarten, they are often overwhelmed by their surroundings, the number of children in the classroom, school expectations and being away from their parents.
 By providing children with an opportunity to experience classroom like surroundings and expectations before they enter school, they are better able to adjust and are more confident in their learning abilities.
 They also learn how to socialize with their same-age peers making a much easier and more successful adjustment to Kindergarten or the 1st Grade.

 We have a specific Junior Kindergarten curriculum which teaches children the main concepts taught in Kindergarten, therefore better preparing them for their first year of schooling.
 Our curriculum and assessments are structured, but the activities are always creative, fun, and hands-on.
 With small class sizes children will receive one-on-one instructional time and individualized programming to best meet their needs.
 Many preschools do not have a coherent and sequenced curriculum, but rather a set of beliefs on how children learn.

 The Cogito Program is the fastest growing program in the Edmonton Public School system.
 It requires your child to pass an entrance exam before they are accepted into the program.
 Everything on the Kindergarten exam is part of the JumpStart curriculum.
 100% of our students who applied for the program have been accepted.

 Cogito is just another approach to learning, it may or may not be best suited for your child’s individual learning style.
 We do not promote one program over another.
 Contact us to set up a consultation and we can provide you with more in-depth information.

-Our class sizes vary by location but are no more than 12 children per class.
+Our class sizes vary by location but are about 12-14 children per class.